itcraftme/itcraftme/docs/me/PR.md

 5. Proof of financial security or financial sources.
     - Get salary provement from both my husband's and my side, other documents such as tax payment or insurance provement was not accepted,and the officer asked us to provide paylist from the bank.
-    - (Additional one for money frozen was not confirmed yet)
+    - Money frozen in the bank with total 150,000 RMB, Type has to be 'time deposit'(定期存款) not 'demand deposit'(活期存款)type

 6. A Health check certificate
     - There are two places in Beijing to do this you can make appointment via wechat